Valuable 1776-1976 Bicentennial Quarter, Special Mint Sets, Error Coins, Proofs and Others Worth Money

 1976 Quarter Mintages and Types

-The Bicentennial quarters were produced in large quantities by the U.S. Mint at three primary locations: Philadelphia, Denver, and San Francisco.
-In addition to the standard circulation coins, proof and silver proof versions were produced specifically for collectors.
+The Bicentennial quarters were produced in large quantities by the U.S. Mint at three locations: Philadelphia, Denver, and San Francisco.
+In addition to circulation coins, the Mint also issued proof and silver proof versions specifically for collectors.
 Below is a breakdown of the mintages from each mint location, including the proof varieties.

 Mint MarkMintage AmountNotes